Internationalization of the Curriculum Faculty Workshop

 Full-time, benefits-based USD staff members have the opportunity to serve as an Experiential Learning Professional as part of the Second Year Experience Abroad (SYE Abroad) Program.
 This program is a feature component of the second year initiative on campus and is an opportunity for staff members to work with small groups of students both on campus and abroad.
 Staff members work with freshmen students for approximately one year before traveling abroad with the students during Intersession of their sophomore year.

-Information about the role of Experiential Learning Professionals on the SYE Abroad Program and a sample calendar can be accessed through the links below:
+Information about the role of Experiential Learning Professionals on the SYE Abroad Program and a sample calendar can be accessed through the links below.
+It is recommended that you familiarize yourself with the role and expectations prior to submitting an application: